JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

 The `.egg-link` file acts like a symlink pointing to the local code.
 This means any changes you make to the code will have effect immediately.

-### Installation on Windows

-Installing JoinMarket on Windows using the following method requires Windows 10 version 1607 or later.

-#### Enable Windows Subsystem for Linux

-> note: a more detailed guide can be found [here](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/blob/master/readmes/02_WSL_Ubuntu_setup.md).

- 1. Open the `Control Panel` and navigate to `Programs`, `Programs and Features`, `Turn Windows features on or off`.
- 2. Select `Windows Subsystem for Linux` and click `OK`.
- 3. When asked, choose to restart.

-#### Install Ubuntu from the Windows Store
-1. Open the `Windows Store`, search for `Ubuntu 18.04 LTS` and click `Get`.
-> note: other distributions are available, but this is the only one tested
-2. When finished downloading click `Launch`.
-3. A window should pop up, telling your `Installing, this may take a few minutes...`
-4. After installation is done, you'll be asked to provide a `UNIX username` and `UNIX password`.
-This will be the administrator account for the Ubuntu installation.
-5. Finish the installation with updating the software within Ubuntu by typing the command `sudo apt update && sudo apt upgrade -y`.
-When asked, type the password provided earlier.

-#### Installing JoinMarket
-At this point you have an (almost) fully featured Linux installation on Windows and you can install JoinMarket using the instructions in the [readme file](../README.md) or [Installation on Linux](#Installation on Linux) section in this file.

-todo: add note about installing and configuring bitcoin core